aubble/goTunneLS/README.md

 ####Optional

-LogPath -- path to logFile (created if doesn't exist, if deleted during execution also recreated)

-Timeout -- duration to sleep in seconds after network errors
+Timeout -- duration to sleep in seconds after network errors, default is 15

-TCPKeepAliveInterval -- interval between TCP keep alives
+TCPKeepAliveInterval -- interval between TCP keep alives in seconds, default is 15

 ####Required Server Fields